 Finally, the ETS system is designed to track five key outcomes, including job acquisition, job retention, job promotion (raises), and added credentials such as GED, professional certification, and enrollment in higher education.
 It also tracks completion of planned tasks.

 All this can seem like a lot of red tape, until you read stories like Anita’s that give the process a human face.
-Through a combination of great coaching and the methodical approach supported by ETS, people’s live can change for the better.
+Through a combination of great coaching and the methodical approach supported by ETS, people’s lives can change for the better.
 We’re glad to play a small part in the process.